Point Amour Lighthouse, Labrador, Canada

 The lightkeeper's house has been renovated and furnished with new furniture and appliances.
 The kitchen is well equipped with dishes, pots and pans, everything needed to cook and serve meals.

 The living room, kitchen, three bedrooms and a full bathroom are located on the main floor.
-Bedding is provided but guests are asked to bring their own toiletries and towels.
+Max's House is currently being used to supplement programming at the site.

 Image